LucianoXu/NQPV/README.md

 *Ying M. Floyd--hoare logic for quantum programs[J].
 ACM Transactions on Programming Languages and Systems (TOPLAS), 2012, 33(6): 1-49.*

-This assistant tool is an implementation of [not submitted yet], and please refer to this article for more detailed information.
+This assistant tool is an implementation of [not published yet], and please refer to this article for more detailed information.
 Briefly speaking, formal verification means to check whether particular properties hold for the given program, with the solid gurantee from mathematics.
 This tool, NQPV, mainly focuses on the partial correctness of quantum programs, which says that initial quantum states satisfying the precondition will also satisfy the postcondition when they terminate after the program computation.

 Here, the quantum programs in consideration consist of skip, abort, initialization, unitary transformation, if, while and nondeterministic choice.
 The conditions (or assertions) are represented by sets of proper Hermitian operators.
 These will be introduced in the following.